langston-barrett/mogglo/doc/install.md

 This will automatically download the source from [crates.io], build it, and install it in Cargo's global binary directory (`~/.cargo/bin/` by default).

-### From the latest version on Github
+### From the latest unreleased version on Github

-To use the very latest unreleased version, run:
+To build and install the very latest unreleased version, run:

 ```sh
 cargo install --git https://github.com/langston-barrett/mogglo.git mogglo-LANG